Brink-Software/AksWorkshop/labs/lab2-exploring-k8s-api/LAB.md

 namespace/dev unchanged
 ```

-if you edit the file to add or remove the author label and apply it again you should get the following output:
+When you edit the file to add or remove the author label and apply it again you should get the following output:

 ```text
 namespace/dev configured